yax51/EZDownloader/README.md

 - Lets you select and queue multiple installs

 > ⚠️ **Disclaimer:** I am not the owner of any of the third-party software included.
 All rights, trademarks, and ownership belong to their respective companies.
+>
+>I do not provide any account and/or login information for applications that may require a login for full functionality.
+Any applications requiring a login/account is the sole responsibility of the account holder.
+>
-If you are a software publisher and would like your application removed from this tool, please contact me via GitHub and I will address it promptly.
+> If you are a software publisher and would like your application removed from this tool, please contact me via GitHub and I will address it promptly.
 See AppList.txt for list of current applications.